Barbara Phifer

-Barbara Phifer is a former United Methodist pastor who started her term as a Democratic member of the Missouri House of Representatives, representing the state's 90th House district, in January 2021.
+Barbara Phifer is an American politician and former United Methodist pastor who was a Democratic member of the Missouri House of Representatives from 2021 to 2025, representing the 90th district.
+She was the Democratic candidate in the 2024 Missouri Secretary of State election.

+Early life and education

+Born in Washington, D.C., Phifer is a graduate of Cornell College, where she earned a Bachelor of Arts in philosophy and history in 1977.
+She then attended St. Paul School of Theology at Oklahoma City University, where she received a master's degree in theology in 1980.

 Career

-Phifer is a graduate of Cornell College and St. Paul School of Theology, and served as a United Methodist pastor for over 40 years.
+Phfier has served as a United Methodist pastor for over 40 years.
 Her preaching career included a five-year stint in Montevideo, Uruguay under a dictatorship, an experience which she said gave her "an understanding of the dangers of authoritarianism, which is what I see in the [Republican] party right now".
 Along with her criticism of Donald Trump, Phifer ran on a platform of expanding Medicaid, improving public education, and supporting gun control and social justice issues such as women's and LGBTQ rights.

 Phifer had not thought about entering politics until after retiring from preaching, but decided to run for the seat vacated by Deb Lavender who was running for state Senate.
 In 2020, Phifer defeated her Republican opponent in the general election for Missouri's 90th state House district.